Tuesday, February 17, 2026

 With the FCA increasingly focusing on data-driven oversight, firms cannot rely on KPIs that only tell part of the story.

-Regulators consistently emphasise that complaint data must be accurate, complete, and capable of evidencing fair outcomes, not just recorded for reporting purposes.
+DISP rules consistently emphasise that complaint data must be accurate, complete, and capable of evidencing fair outcomes, not just recorded for reporting purposes.

 When the purpose of KPIs is unclear, they can feel like a tick box exercise or a tool for micromanagement.
 Used properly, they are measurable indicators that show whether complaint handling is meeting regulatory expectations, delivering fair customer outcomes, and supporting the firm’s strategic objectives.

-In regulated environments, they also act as early warning signals, highlighting delays, inconsistencies, or emerging risks before they escalate into customer harm or supervisory concern.
+In regulated environments, KPIs also act as early warning signals, highlighting delays, inconsistencies, or emerging risks before they escalate into customer harm or supervisory concern.
 Effective KPIs must be defined at leadership level, clearly explained to teams, and reviewed regularly to ensure they remain relevant, actionable, and aligned to both regulatory obligations and operational performance.

 In regulated complaint handling, KPIs do more than measure performance.
 They provide evidence.
 They show regulators that decisions are consistent, customers are treated fairly, and risks are identified early.
 Strong KPI oversight turns complaint data into assurance, helping firms demonstrate compliance rather than simply claiming it.